 Acknowledgements.
-The authors are grateful to the three anonymous reviewers whose comments helped to improve the manuscript.
-This work was partly funded by the Bjerknes Centre for Climate Research in Bergen through the Fast Track Initiative granted to Clio Michel and the strategic project EMULATE to Erica Madonna.
-The authors thank the European Centre for Medium-range Weather Forecast for providing the ERA-Interim analyses and the HAPPI project for providing the very large ensembles of simulations.
+The authors are grateful to the three reviewers whose comments helped to improve the manuscript.
+The authors thank the European Centre for Medium-range Weather Forecast for providing the ERA-Interim reanalyses and the HAPPI project for providing the very large ensembles of simulations.
 We are also grateful to ETH Zurich for sharing their blocking and anticyclone detection algorithms.
 We acknowledge the Norwegian e-infrastructure for research and education UNINETT Sigma2 (project NS9770K) and the Research Council of Norway (projects 295046 KeyCLIM and 275269 COLUMBIA).
-This research used science gateway resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+This research used science gateway resources of the National Energy Research Scientific Computing Center, a DOE Office of Science user facility supported by the Office of Science of the US Department of Energy under contract no. DE-AC02-05CH11231.